Why we do what we do :

 Like we state on the front page, we are not here to harm any publisher, editor or writer by duplicating magazines which are in publication.
 So we won't scan new magazines in any form, partially or in full, unless the publisher gives us written permission to do so.

 We have set a limit as to what magazines are eligible to be scanned and have chosen the a certain date (December 1999) to make a clear statement that we have no intention to cause anyone financial or professional harm.
+There are a couple of exceptions to this 1999 rule though, and as the years go by this might change a little with time itself.

 But I see Dreamcast scans on the site?